 - Use this free portal to make online purchases from popular retailers like Walmart, Target, or Amazon.
 Rakuten partnered with over 2500 popular stores!

 - Receive the $10 bonus after your first $25 worth of purchase via Rakuten.

-I also personally use Rakuten and have earned over $300 in cash back through it!
+I also personally use Rakuten and have earned over $2000 in bonuses and cash back through it!

-Coupons are some of the best things a grocery shopper can have, especially if you know how and when to use them.
+Coupons are one of the best tools a grocery shopper can have, especially if you know how and when to use them.
 Check out sites like Coupons.com for great deals and double up your savings by buying items that are already on sale.

-Keep your pantry stocked with basic ingredients, such as rice, flour, eggs and pasta.
-You can always come up with a basic and cheap meal even when you’re at the end of your money, you’re too lazy to cook, or working late.
+Keep your pantry stocked with basic ingredients, such as rice, flour, eggs, and pasta.
+You can always come up with a cheap basicp meal even when you’re at the end of your money, you’re too lazy to cook, or you’re working late.

-Fancy meals are often more costly and time-consuming to come up with, so having these cheap basics ready will fill you up without costing you more.
+Fancy meals are often more costly and time-consuming to come up with, so having these cheap basics ready will fill up your hungry family without costing you much.

-9. Save up to 15% on regular purchases through Amazon Subscribe and Save
+- Save up to 15 percent on regular purchases through Amazon Subscribe and Save

-Did you know that you can save up to 15% on regular purchases such as coffee, sugar, detergent or cleaning products through Amazon Subscribe and Save?
+Did you know that you can save up to 15 percent on regular purchases such as coffee, sugar, detergent, or cleaning products through Amazon Subscribe and Save?